loveOSS/traces/README.md

 # Traces

-Traces is a micro CLI application that is able to get all contributors and their contributors in "developer-readable" JSON format for a specified repository.
+Traces is a micro CLI application that is able to get all contributions and their contributors in "developer-readable" JSON format for a specified repository.